Way to add extra search boxes to toolbar?

 - Google Talk Plugin Video Accelerator version:0.1.43.5

-■ see Search bar - Easily choose your favorite search engine
+■ see Search bar - add, change and manage search engines on Firefox

 I am not a Mac user, and menus may vary slightly but to add search engines to the sarch bar